blazej686/fs-journal/journal/06/questions.md

 05. What are ***lifecycle hooks***?
 What are lifecycle hooks used for?

-  > |OnMount is one that runs on mount or page load. |
+  > |Mount is one that runs on mount or page load. destroy update and create |

 06. Which component in Vue does the vue-router use to mount pages onto?